amitsaha/echorand.me/content/posts/go-http-client-middleware.md

 }
 resp, err := client.Get("https://example.com")
 ```

+There is absolutely no useful purpose of writing a middleware like the above.
+However, what is
+useful though is a `RoundTrip()` implementation which executes other code before and after calling
+`http.DefaultTransport.RoundTrip()`.

 This is the pattern followed by middleware that implements logging and metrics, adds common headers or
 implements caching.
 I cover examples of using this pattern of writing middleware in my book,